Ranking Before Serving: Low-Latency LLM Serving via Pairwise Learning-to-Rank: Evaluation

 \subsection{Predictor Accuracy}

-We compare the \textbf{pairwise} ranking strategy used in PARS against two alternative ranking approaches from prior work: Listwise Ranking (ListMLE) \cite{fuEfficientLLMScheduling2024} and Pointwise Ranking (regression with L1 loss) \cite{qiuPowerawareDeepLearning, qiuEfficientInteractiveLLM2024a}.
-The evaluation is conducted using two datasets (Alpaca \cite{alpaca, alpacagpt4} and LMSYS-Chat-1M \cite{zheng2023lmsyschat1m}) across three models (GPT-4, Llama 3.1, and DeepSeek-R1).

-For the reasoning-oriented model DeepSeek-R1, we define generation length to include both the final response and intermediate reasoning steps.
+We compare the pairwise ranking strategy used in PARS against two alternative ranking approaches from prior work: Listwise Ranking (ListMLE) \cite{fuEfficientLLMScheduling2024} and Pointwise Ranking (regression with L1 loss) \cite{qiuPowerawareDeepLearning, qiuEfficientInteractiveLLM2024a}.
+The evaluation is conducted using four datasets (Alpaca \cite{alpaca, alpacagpt4}, LMSYS-Chat-1M \cite{zheng2023lmsyschat1m}, MATH-plus \cite{MATHplus} and Evolved Codealpaca \cite{Wizardcoder}) across three models (GPT-4, Llama 3.1, and DeepSeek-R1).
+For the reasoning-oriented model DeepSeek-R1, generation length is defined to include both the final response and intermediate reasoning steps.
 These reasoning chains are part of the inference process, consuming computational resources and impacting scheduling performance, so they must be included in latency measurements.

-Table \ref{Ranking_Performance} presents the $\tau_b$ values across various dataset and model combinations.
-First, the PARS predictor consistently achieves the highest ranking performance across all scenarios.
-Second, prediction accuracy is consistently higher with GPT-4 compared to Llama 3.1 and DeepSeek-R1 across datasets and ranking methods.
-Third, accuracy is lowest for the reasoning model across both datasets.
-While listwise and pointwise approaches yield low accuracy (not exceeding 0.5), our design significantly improves prediction performance.
-For instance, pointwise ranking achieves a poor accuracy of just 0.09, whereas our approach boosts it to 0.50, a more than 5.5× improvement.